 If you can use the eye-level viewfinder at difficult angles, the 3.2” tilting LCD touchscreen is there to help you out.

 You can also shoot 4K Ultra HD video at 30 fps, and the camera has a range of connectivity options so you can transfer images via cable, WiFi, Bluetooth and NFC.
-The Nikon D500 includes everything you need to start shooting except a lens.
+The Nikon D500 includes everything you need to start shooting including a 16-80mm ED VR lens.

-It’s camera that will not only perform well during all sorts of wildlife photography, but might well stay with you a lifetime.
+It’s a camera that will not only perform well during all sorts of wildlife photography but might well stay with you a lifetime.
 This is the overall the best camera for wildlife photography in its price range.